jpillora/ddns-daemon/README.md

 ddns-daemon
 ===========

-A Simple Dynamic DNS Daemon using Node.js and Route53
+A Simple DynamicDNS Daemon using Node.js and Route53

 ## Usage